RArtutos/Data-science-starter-kit-Enhance/README.md

 Analysis of base rank scores in the dataset.

-## 📊 ElasticsearchAux Analysis Examples
+## 📊 ElasticsearchAux Analysis Examples (These data are not complete, they are the result of the query in 1/12 of the dataset.)

 ### Content Types Analysis
 ![Content Types Analysis](images/1Content%20Types%20Analysis.png)